GoogleCloudPlatform/professional-services-data-validator/samples/functions/README.md

 ```

 ### JSON Configuration

 Below is an example of the JSON configuration that can be passed to the Cloud Function.
+You can get the JSON content specific for your scenario by using our CLI and providing the argument to generate the JSON config file [`--config-file-json` or `-cj <filepath>.json`].
+IMPORTANT: do not forget to make the necessary adjustments between JSON and Python objects, check [this link as a reference](https://python-course.eu/applications-python/json-and-python.php).

 ```json
 {
    "config":{